Kingdom of Hanover: Reorganisation of religious bodies

 Catholics formed an overall minority in Hanover, but regionally majorities in the former prince-bishoprics.
-By the annexations in 1803 and 1814 Hanover had become a state of three Christian denominations.
-In 1824, Hanover and the Holy See thus agreed to integrate diaspora parishes which were located in prevailingly Protestant areas, until then supervised by the Roman Catholic Vicariate Apostolic of the Nordic Missions, into the existing dioceses of the former prince-bishoprics, whose diocesan territories were thus extended into the diaspora areas.
+By the annexations in 1803 and 1814, Hanover had become a state of three Christian denominations.
+In 1824, Hanover and the Holy See thus agreed to integrate diaspora parishes which were located in predominantly Protestant areas, until then supervised by the Roman Catholic Vicariate Apostolic of the Nordic Missions, into the existing dioceses of the former prince-bishoprics, whose diocesan territories were thus extended into the diaspora areas.

 Jews lived all over Hanover in diaspora.
 Until 1806, they were not allowed to reside in some areas.
 By the Westphalian and French annexations in 1807 and 1810, all-male inhabitants in later restituted Hanover became Westphalian or French citizens of equal rights.
 On 17 March 1808, Napoléon Bonaparte restricted the rights of Jews in the French-annexed territory by his so-called décret infâme.
 The Jewish congregations became subject to French regional Jewish consistories or the Royal Westphalian Consistory of the Israelites, respectively.
-In 1813, when Hanover resumed independence and sovereignty, its government deprived the Jews their legal equality.
+In 1813, when Hanover resumed independence and sovereignty, its government deprived the Jews of their legal equality.
 Arguing it was the French or Westphalian state and not Hanover, which had emancipated the Jews, the government took the decisions of the German Confederation on the rights of the Jews, in Johann Smidt's manipulated formulation, as the legal grounds.

-In 1842, Hanover finally granted equal rights to Jews and promoted to build up Jewish congregations, where this did not already happen earlier, and a superstructure of four regional land-rabbinates.
+In 1842, Hanover finally granted equal rights to Jews and promoted building up Jewish congregations, where this did not already happen earlier, and a superstructure of four regional land-rabbinates.
 These were the Emden Land-Rabbinate (Aurich and Osnabrück regions), the Hanover Land-Rabbinate (Hanover and Lüneburg regions), the Hildesheim Land-Rabbinate (Hildesheim region and Clausthal Mountain Captaincy), and the Stade Land-Rabbinate (Stade region).

-In many diaspora areas Jews regarded this a progress and a burden alike, because of the implied financial burden for rabbis and religion teacher, synagogues or schools.
+In many diaspora areas, Jews regarded this as progress and a burden alike, because of the implied financial burden for rabbis and religion teacher, synagogues or schools.
 The local authorities now requested that the Jewish congregations establish synagogues and Jewish education for the pupils.
 The land-rabbins, chairing the land-rabbinates, simultaneously fulfilled religious and state functions, like supervising Jewish elementary schools and the teaching of Jewish religion in all schools.
 The Kingdom of Hanover was thus one of the few states within the German Confederation, where rabbins held a similar semi-state authoritative position as to Jews as did, e.g., Lutheran clergy towards Lutherans.

 Kings

 In 1813, George III was restored to his Hanoverian territories, and in October 1814, they were constituted as the independent Kingdom of Hanover at the Congress of Vienna.
-The personal union with the United Kingdom ended in 1837 on the accession of Queen Victoria because the succession laws in Hanover, based on semi-Salic law, prevented a female inheriting the title if there was a surviving male heir.
+The personal union with the United Kingdom ended in 1837 on the accession of Queen Victoria because the succession laws in Hanover, based on semi-Salic law, prevented a female from inheriting the title if there was a surviving male heir.
 In the United Kingdom, a male took precedence only over his own sisters.